Multipurpose Text Processing Tools

 Filtering features

-sed also has features to filter the lines like grep.
+The sed command also has features to filter lines based on a search pattern like grep.
 And you can apply other sed commands for these filtered lines as needed.

-# 'p' command prints the contents of pattern space
+# the 'p' command prints the contents of the pattern space

 # same as: grep 'at'